Probing millisecond magnetar formation in binary neutron star mergers through X-ray follow-up of gravitational wave

 The simulation at $B =$ 10$^{16}$~G shows that all SMNS at this magnetic field collapse before 10$^3$~s, with only stable NS surviving after that time.
-This excludes the possibility of a high magnetic field magnetar as a central engine of a plateau longer than $\sim$ 30~min for the lower $M_{\rm TOV}$.
+This excludes the possibility of a high magnetic field magnetar as a central engine of a plateau longer than $\sim$ 30~min for the lower $M_{\rm TOV}$ EoSs.

-Additionally, this result is an indicator of the duration of the emission in the free zone.
-Since in this configuration the radiation is only minimally reprocessed, the detectability time period coincides with the magnetar lifetime.
-We thus assumed that the maximum detectability in the free zone for a magnetar of typical magnetic field $B =$ 10$^{15}$~G is at the beginning of observation, which is verified in the middle panel in Figure \ref{hist_time_col} as in the free zone, the NS collapse entails a non-detection.
-However, contrary to what this figure could indicate, a lower magnetar dipolar magnetic field such as $B =$ 10$^{14}$~G does not necessarily imply maximum detectability, as the time of collapse is not the only physical consideration at play for a potential detection, as discussed below.

-Finally, regarding the impact of the magnetic field on the detection, the left panel of Figure \ref{hist_time_col} reveals that the absence of flux from one hour after the merger does not necessarily mean that no flux will be detected later.
-It is particularly the case of lower magnetic field magnetar: for a $B =$~10$^{14}$~G magnetar, we saw in Section \ref{sect:magnetar_param} that the magnetar lifetime far exceeds one hour.
-In addition, if the lower magnetic field is in a trapped configuration, our modeling work presented in Section \ref{sect:grb.py} reveals that since less kinetic energy is injected in the ejecta, it becomes optically thin later, indicating that if present, the millisecond magnetar might be exclusively observable hours after the merger.
+Finally, regarding the impact of the magnetic field on the detection, the left panel of Fig. \ref{hist_time_col} reveals that the absence of flux from one hour after the merger does not necessarily mean that no flux will be detected later.
+It is particularly the case of lower magnetic field magnetar: for a $B =$~10$^{14}$~G magnetar, the magnetar lifetime can significantly exceed one hour (Fig. \ref{grb_output}).
+In addition, if the lower magnetic field is in a trapped configuration, our modeling work presented in Sect. \ref{sect:grb.py} reveals that since less kinetic energy is injected in the ejecta, it becomes optically thin later, indicating that if present, the millisecond magnetar might be exclusively observable hours after the merger.